hayzamjs/hayzamjs/README.md

 ### Hi there 👋

 I am Hayzam.
-I'm an entrepreneur and an eternal studnet!
+I'm an entrepreneur and an eternal student!
 I love working with P2P technologies and contributing to opensource projects in my free time.

 ## Github Overview